NekoNoka/Neko-OWOP-Scripts/README.md

 This is for a specific website called https://www.ourworldofpixels.com

+I made this script so artists can make their art without having to worry about griefers Theres several features including new tools, ability to change the right click color, and others.

-This is a project of mine mostly for my own enjoyment to see what I can make and to allow for artists to have an easier time making art.
+This is mostly for my own enjoyment to see what I can make and to allow for artists to have an easier time making art.

 Please leave suggestions on tools/features that I can add to make it better.